-Having your period when all you want is to be pregnant, can be extremely disappointing and you may wonder if it is possible to have a menstruation and still be pregnant?
-Not really, but a small bleeding is entirely possible.
+Having your period when all you want is to be pregnant, can be extremely disappointing and you may wonder if it is possible to have menstruation and still be pregnant?
+Not really, but small bleeding is entirely possible.

 In any case, during this 1st week of pregnancy (if you do get pregnant), your body is very busy preparing for conception.
 Just about a week from now, ovulation is already on its way.